-Monica Bay is a Fellow at CodeX: The Stanford Center for Legal Informatics and a columnist at Above The Law.
-She also writes for Thomson Reuters, ALM (Legaltech News), and others, and is a member of The Legal Writers Bureau.
+Monica Bay is a Fellow at CodeX: The Stanford Center for Legal Informatics.
+She also writes for Thomson Reuters, ALM (Legaltech News), and others.
 Bay was editor-in-chief of Law Technology News for 17 years in New York, and senior editor at San Francisco-based The Recorder for 13 years.
 A member of the California bar, she is based in Connecticut and can often be found at Yankee Stadium.

 Brian Cuban opens up about his own experience as an addict and how he now works to help those with similar struggles.